 - Joining Letter: Things to Include

-- Joining Letter for a Management Trainee Officer
+- Joining Letter for Teacher

-- Joining Report After Leave
+- Joining Letter After Leave

 - Important Tips on Writing a Joining Letter

-What is the Joining Letter?
+What is a Joining Letter?

 Also Read: How to Crack an Interview

-Difference between a Joining and Appointment Letter
+Joining Letter vs Appointment Letter

 Both appointment and joining letters play an important role in the process of recruitment but are entirely different from each other.
 An appointment letter is an official document provided by the company to the candidate who has been offered the job profile.
 It contains all the relevant details related to the job like the responsibilities, the designation of the candidate, salary annexure, incentive plans, probation period, rules and regulations, leave policies, etc. The probation period generally lasts up to 3-6 months or can even be extended to 1 year, depending upon the company.
 If the candidate is able to meet the expectations of the company, then they are confirmed for the job.
 This shows that the appointment does not necessarily mean confirmation.
 It is only confirmed once the candidate successfully completes the probation period in the company.